The Principal Dev – Masterclass for Tech Leads

 Custom chart name and description

-vizb bench.json -n "String Comparison Benchmarks" -d "Comparing different string manipulation algorithms"
+vizb bench.txt -n "String Comparison Benchmarks" -d "Comparing different string manipulation algorithms"

 Custom units for time and memory